-Covis CEO Michael Porter said: “Should Alvesco show positive results in the study’s primary endpoint for reduction of patients with a hospital admission or mortality by day 30, we intend to file for approval of our drug in the US for the treatment of COVID-19.”
+Covis Chief Executive Officer Michael Porter said: “Should Alvesco show positive results in the study’s primary endpoint for reduction of patients with a hospital admission or mortality by day 30, we intend to file for approval of our drug in the US for the treatment of covid-19.”

 Link to Press Release.